pelotoncycle/directory/README.md

-The Peloton leaderboared database consists of 240M files of a few dozen kb in size spread across 66k directories.  `find . -type -print` requires 64 minutes to scan this on a development copy stored on a 32Gb i7 with a single 8Tb seagate archivist drive; the same operation requires `pfind` 52 minutes.
+The Peloton leaderboared database consists of 240M files of a few dozen kb in size spread across 66k directories.  `find . -type -print` requires 64 minutes to scan this on a development copy stored on a 32Gb i7 with a single 8Tb seagate archive drive; the same operation requires `pfind` 52 minutes.